danfmaia/EwD-Lexicon-CLI/io/input.md

-# Un꞉ve̖iling Be͡rgmann's Rule in E̖ctot̤he͡rms: Pattern and Prŏcesses asso̖cia̗ted with geogra̖phic gradient in bŏdy size in North Atla̖ntic Reef Fish
+# Unveiling Bergmann’s Rule in Ectotherms: Pattern and Processes associated with geographic gradient in body size in North Atlantic Reef Fish

 ## Topics